Long-term effects of alcohol: Cancer

 In 1988, the International Agency for Research on Cancer (Centre International de Recherche sur le Cancer) of the World Health Organization classified alcohol as a Group 1 carcinogen, stating "There is sufficient evidence for the carcinogenicity of alcoholic beverages in humans....
 Alcoholic beverages are carcinogenic to humans (Group 1)."
 The U.S. Department of Health & Human Services' National Toxicology Program in 2000 listed alcohol as a known carcinogen.

 It was estimated in 2006 that "3.6% of all cancer cases worldwide are related to alcohol drinking, resulting in 3.5% of all cancer deaths."
 A European study from 2011 found that one in 10 of all cancers in men and one in 33 in women were caused by past or current alcohol intake.
 The World Cancer Research Fund panel report Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective finds the evidence "convincing" that alcoholic drinks increase the risk of the following cancers: mouth, pharynx and larynx, oesophagus, colorectum (men), breast (pre- and postmenopause).

 Even light and moderate alcohol consumption increases cancer risk in individuals, especially with respect to squamous cell carcinoma of the esophagus, oropharyngeal cancer, and breast cancer.

-Acetaldehyde, a metabolic product of alcohol, is suspected to promote cancer.
+Acetaldehyde is the major metabolite when one drinks alcohol, produced in the liver, and it is known to be carcinogenic.
+It is suspected that this metabolite is the main reason alcohol promotes cancer.
 Typically the liver eliminates 99% of acetaldehyde produced.
 However, liver disease and certain genetic enzyme deficiencies result in high acetaldehyde levels.
 Heavy drinkers who are exposed to high acetaldehyde levels due to a genetic defect in alcohol dehydrogenase have been found to be at greater risk of developing cancers of the upper gastrointestinal tract and liver.
 A review in 2007 found "convincing evidence that acetaldehyde... is responsible for the carcinogenic effect of ethanol... owing to its multiple mutagenic effects on DNA."
-Acetaldehyde can react with DNA to create DNA adducts including the Cr-Pdg adduct.
+Acetaldehyde can react with DNA to create DNA adducts including the Cr-PdG adduct.
 This Cr-PdG adduct "is likely to play a central role in the mechanism of alcoholic beverage related carcinogenesis."